-36. New accounting principles
+32. New accounting principles

-As of December 31, 2019, CINIF has issued the following NIF and Improvements to NIF that could have an impact on the consolidated financial statements of Monex, S.A.B.
+As of December 31, 2020, the CINIF has issued the following NIF and Improvements to the NIF that could have an impact on the financial statements of the Institution.

-Effective as of January 1, 2021, although early adoption is permitted during 2020:
+With effective date of adoption January 1, 2021, allowing its early adoption for the financial year 2020:

 NIF C-17, Investment properties ("NIF C-17") - In the absence of a NIF that establishes the bases for the accounting recognition of investment properties (held to obtain income or capital appreciation), the Circular 55 issued by the Accounting Principles Commission of the Mexican Institute of Public Accountants, AC, which only allows the acquisition cost model to be used for its valuation.
-The main change established by NIF C-17 is to establish the possibility that investment properties held for capital appreciation are optionally valued at their acquisition cost or at their fair value.
-If you choose to apply the fair value model, on each closing date of the financial statements, investment properties must be valued at their fair value, and must be determined based on the provisions of NIF B-17, Determination of fair value.
+The main change established by

+NIF C-17 is to establish the possibility that investment properties held for capital appreciation are optionally valued at their acquisition cost or at their fair value.
+If you choose to apply the fair value model, on each date of closing of the financial statements, investment properties must be valued at their fair value, and must be determined based on the provisions of NIF B-17, Determination of fair value.
 Losses or gains derived from valuation adjustments must be recognized in comprehensive income as Other Comprehensive Income ("OCI") for the period in which they arise.
 When the asset is disposed, the OCI should be recycled to results.